 Passengers with disabilities are allowed to travel with assistance dogs in cabin or as checked baggage if they have all necessary pre-approvals and import permit.
 More information can be found at www.agriculture.gov.au/cats-dogs/assistance-dogs .

 Baggage is cleared at the first port of entry in Australia.

 Exempt: baggage of transit passengers with a destination outside of Australia, if passengers do not leave the transit area.

 NOTE: Adelaide (ADL) and Sydney (SYD) are closed between 23:00 and 06:00.
 Transit passengers must leave the transit area and clear their baggage through Customs.

 Passengers traveling from Norfolk Isl. and transiting in mainland Australia must proceed to Australian Border Force (ABF) control and collect their baggage.

 No Airport Tax is levied on embarkation at the airport.

 Local currency (Australian Dollar-AUD) and foreign currencies: no restrictions up to AUD 10,000.- (or equivalent in freely convertible currency).

 Warning: Any amount of Australian or foreign currency in coins and bank notes exceeding AUD 10,000.-(or equivalent in freely convertible currency) has to be declared in a Cross Border Movement Report (CBMR) .

-Other than coins and bank notes: travellers entering/departing Australia must declare;if requested, one of the following Bearer Negotiable Instrument (BNI):
+Other than coins and bank notes: travelers entering/departing Australia must declare, if requested, any of the following Bearer Negotiable Instrument (BNI):